vbilicic/DnD-Bot-Helper/README.md

 - Edit `.env.example` with appropriate values and rename to `.env` if needed.
 - CUDA is assumed for performance.
 Make sure your system is GPU-ready.

-## Project Structure

-├── Data/
-│   └── D&D 5e - Players Handbook.pdf
-├── main.py
-├── requirements.txt
-├── environment.yml
-└── README.md

 ## Credits
-LlamaIndex
+- LlamaIndex
-llama-cpp-python
+- llama-cpp-python
-TheBloke on HuggingFace
+- TheBloke on HuggingFace
-Sentence Transformers
+- Sentence Transformers
-Wizards of the Coast
+- Wizards of the Coast
-D&D Beyond
+- D&D Beyond